baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.9.2 - June 12, 2017 =

 - Added: SKU to packing slip.
+- Fixed: Packing slips redirecting to Edit Order page when using micro template.
+Consider using minimal template.
+Micro template is deprecated and will probably no longer be supported in future versions.
 - Fixed: WC 2.6 compatibility.

 = 2.9.1 - May 15, 2017 =